Apprenticeship ‘most attractive choice’: Luke Covell

 The former winger is an apprentice mentor at the Gold Coast Titans where he assists players in finding employers willing to hire them as Australian Apprentices.

-If you are interested in an Australian Apprenticeship and how to get started, download An Australian Apprenticeship - A Great Career Option brochure or contact your local Australian Apprenticeships Centre.
+If you are interested in an Australian Apprenticeship and how to get started, download An Australian Apprenticeship - Endless Career Possibilities brochure or contact your local Australian Apprenticeship Support Network provider.